webx-plus/WebX-Specification/docs/lua/legacy/globals/fetch.md

 parent: Legacy API
 ---
 # Lua Legacy Fetch

 This global function fetches content from the web in a synchronous way.

 {: .deprecated }
-This is part of the legacy api which is deprecated and no longer mantained.
+This is part of the legacy api which is deprecated and no longer maintained.

 ```lua
 local res = fetch({